charlesbaird-dsa/standards-catalogue/source/index.html.md

 ---
-title: Data Standards Authority Catalogue
+title: Data Standards Authority
 weight: 1
 ---

-# UK Government Data Standards Authority
+# Data Standards Authority

 This catalogue is for data standards endorsed by the [Data Standards Authority](https://www.gov.uk/government/groups/data-standards-authority), as well as draft standards, guidance and use cases that the DSA produces.